-Zen Spot #25 — Mindfulness, meditation and The Mason-Dixon Line February 13, 2018 00:05
+Zen Spot #25 -- Mindfulness, meditation and standing on both sides of the Mason-Dixon line February 13, 2018 00:05

 An artist, entrepreneur and writer walking the Buddhist path, his art focuses on the Dharma Wheel.
 The four wheels shown above are among over 600 DharmaMechanic has created over the course of his career.
 Each has a unique story.
 If you’d like to read the story of these wheels or purchase a framed 20" x 20" ready-to-hang print, visit SilkDharma.com.